 ):

-# Invoked via: /git:fix "Button is misaligned on mobile"
+# Invoked via: /git:fix "Button is misaligned"

 does not contain the special placeholder ``, the CLI uses a default behavior for handling arguments.